VCL Reports/Dashboards: Supported Database Systems

 Connection String Examples

-The following JSON data string example defines a simple table containing two columns (id and caption) and two rows:
+The following JSON data string example defines a simple table containing three columns (id, Region, and Sales) and five rows:

 Tip